 We take the security of your information very seriously.
 We use appropriate procedures and technical security measures (including encryption, anonymisation and archiving techniques) to safeguard your information.
 We use secure means to communicate with you where appropriate, such as https and other security and encryption protocols.
 Our customers data is stored and managed by Amazon Web Services who provide details of their security policies and procedures here: https://aws.amazon.com/security/

 We only hold on to your information for as long as we need it for the purposes we acquired it for.
-In most cases, this means we will keep your information for as long as you continue to be our customer or use our services, and for a period following the end of that relationship.
+In most cases, this means we will keep your information for as long as the organisation you represent continues to be our customer or use our services, and for a period following the end of that relationship.
 When you cease to be a customer or end your interactions with us, we will securely archive your data for reference purposes.
 Our standard data retention periods are as follows:

 We provide ways for you to stop all marketing email communications you receive from us, by including the ‘unsubscribe’ link in each email we send to you.
-We need to send certain communications to our users and customers which are deemed necessary and cannot be opted out of, such as product and administrative emails.
+We need to send certain communications to our users and customers which are deemed necessary and cannot be opted out of, such as service and administrative emails.
 Please contact us (at firstname.lastname@example.org)

 Please keep us up to date with any changes to your contact details, to ensure our records stay up to date.